DViteri2/Sports-Analytics/README.md

 ## Overview

 In this project, I aimed to analyze and predict key performance metrics in football games using machine learning techniques.
 The primary focus was on predicting the GAIN values, which represent the yards gained in a play.
+Accurate prediction of GAIN is crucial for strategic planning and decision-making in football, as it helps teams understand and anticipate the outcomes of different plays.

 The workflow involved several key steps:

 1. **Data Preprocessing**: Cleaning and preparing the raw dataset by handling missing values, encoding categorical variables, and scaling numerical features.
 2. **Model Training**: Training multiple regression models, including RandomForest, XGBoost, CatBoost, and GradientBoosting, to predict the GAIN values.